Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Background on Learning Curves

 \subsection{Empirical Learning Curves}

 The above definitions of learning curves are purely theoretical.
 This is because we cannot evaluate equations (\ref{eq:risk}-\ref{eq:learningcurve:def2}) in practice.
-First, the out-of-sample error $\risk_{out}$, i.e. Eq.~(\ref{eq:risk}) cannot be computed in practice since the measure $\prob_{\instancespace\times\labelspace}$ is unknown.
+First, the out-of-sample error $\risk_{out}$, i.e., Eq.~(\ref{eq:risk}) cannot be computed in practice since the measure $\prob_{\instancespace\times\labelspace}$ is unknown.
 Relying on this error, the learning curve values cannot be computed either.
 The necessity to average over the oftentimes uncountable set of all possible train sets can add additional problems.

 To compute learning curves in practice, we rely on empirical \emph{estimates} of the above quantities.
-To this end, we estimate the out-of-sample error through the \emph{internal error}:
+We estimate the out-of-sample error by the \emph{internal error}:

 where \dataset is the dataset used for assessing the performance of hypothesis $h$.
-The dataset \dataset may or may not contain instances used to create the hypothesis $h$.
-If it contains exactly those instances, we refer to it as a \emph{train set} \trainset.
-If $h$ has been built without instances of \dataset, we call it a \emph{test set} \testset.
-The dataset \dataset can be also a combination of both.
+Note that the dataset \dataset may or may not contain instances used to create the hypothesis $h$.
+In most practical applications, dataset \dataset consists of instances that have not been seen during the creation of hypothesis $h$ (i.e., the test set).
+However, in theory, the internal error can also be estimated based on the train set \trainset or a combination of instances from the train set and test set.

 We consider an \emph{empirical learning curve} any set of estimates of a true learning curve for different sizes or iterations.
-We can use various estimation procedures to estimate the performance on a given training size, such as using a regular holdout, or cross-validation.
-The latter leads to various estimates, and averaging over these estimates yields an estimate of the observation learning curve in Eq.~(\ref{eq:learningcurve:def1}) at size \sampleanchor.
-To obtain an empirical estimate of the iterative learning curve in Eq.~(\ref{eq:learningcurve:def2}), we do the same except that we stop the learning algorithm after $t$ iterations.
+We can use various estimation procedures to estimate the performance using a given training size, such as using a regular holdout set or cross-validation.
+The latter leads to various estimates, and averaging over these estimates yields an estimate of the \samplecurve in Eq.~(\ref{eq:learningcurve:def1}) at size \sampleanchor.
+To obtain an empirical estimate of the iterative learning curve in Eq.~(\ref{eq:learningcurve:def2}), we do the same except that we stop the learning algorithm after \timeanchor iterations.

+Fig.~\ref{fig:lcs_waveform} shows empirical learning curves for a Random Forest (RF), a Neural Network (NN) with 100 neurons in a hidden layer, an a support vector machine (SVM) with RBF kernel on a concrete and widely used benchmark dataset (the waveform dataset).
+The empirical curves are the scatter points; the lines here are only a visual aid.
+The error rate is here obtained from a single validation fold, i.e., without averaging, which explains the rather unsmooth behavior.
+The \itcurves were created using 80\% of the data for training.